Comparing Ever-Glory International Group (EVK) and The Competition

-Ever-Glory International Group (NASDAQ: EVK) is one of 21 publicly-traded companies in the “Apparel, finished products from fabrics & similar materials” industry, but how does it contrast to its peers?
-We will compare Ever-Glory International Group to similar companies based on the strength of its earnings, analyst recommendations, institutional ownership, dividends, risk, profitability and valuation.
+Ever-Glory International Group (NASDAQ: EVK) is one of 22 publicly-traded companies in the “Apparel, finished products from fabrics & similar materials” industry, but how does it contrast to its competitors?
+We will compare Ever-Glory International Group to similar companies based on the strength of its earnings, institutional ownership, dividends, profitability, analyst recommendations, valuation and risk.

 Risk & Volatility

-1.2% of Ever-Glory International Group shares are owned by institutional investors.
-Comparatively, 35.3% of shares of all “Apparel, finished products from fabrics & similar materials” companies are owned by institutional investors.
-38.0% of Ever-Glory International Group shares are owned by company insiders.
-Comparatively, 23.9% of shares of all “Apparel, finished products from fabrics & similar materials” companies are owned by company insiders.
-Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a stock is poised for long-term growth.
+1.2% of Ever-Glory International Group shares are held by institutional investors.
+Comparatively, 35.3% of shares of all “Apparel, finished products from fabrics & similar materials” companies are held by institutional investors.
+38.0% of Ever-Glory International Group shares are held by insiders.
+Comparatively, 23.9% of shares of all “Apparel, finished products from fabrics & similar materials” companies are held by insiders.
+Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a stock is poised for long-term growth.

-This table compares Ever-Glory International Group and its peers’ net margins, return on equity and return on assets.

-This is a summary of recent ratings and price targets for Ever-Glory International Group and its peers, as reported by MarketBeat.com.
+This is a summary of current recommendations and price targets for Ever-Glory International Group and its competitors, as reported by MarketBeat.com.

 |Sell Ratings